RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Experiments

-This experiment shows that the alignment method together with the noise level estimation method work well together and obtain a very small error in estimating the noise level, at least on data with artificial noise.
+For all but four of the 90 images evaluated, the relative estimation error for our alignment and noise estimation method was below 1\%.
+This gives us confidence that our intensity alignment method together with the proposed noise level estimation method provide an accurate estimation of the true noise level in images, at least on data with artificial noise.